This post may contain affiliate linksReading Time: 10 minutes

 WHAT WE MISSED SEEING

-The Imperial Forums area 12 minute walk and this was where the main political activities happened.
+The Imperial Forums area is a 15-20 minute walk and this was where the main political activities happened.
 Now, there are just ruins.

 We missed seeing these because, by this point, I was really struggling with jet lag and tiredness.